When Takahashi discontinued the FS series,

 that buy-it-once-last-a-lifetime only scope.

-not a Feathertouch: it has a touch more image shift
+it’s not a Feathertouch: it has a touch more

-and no dual-speed, but it’s arguably got an even nicer, smoother, more fluid
+image shift and no dual-speed, but it’s arguably got an even nicer,

-cools more rapidly.
-It may deliver a very tiny contrast advantage and may be
+lighter and cools more rapidly.
+It may deliver a very tiny contrast advantage

-just a little better at the red end (so particularly for Mars).
-However, in other
+and may be just a little better at the red end (so particularly for Mars).

 Just about the only downsides to the TSA-102,